kimbrow-slice/CryptoTrackingApp/README.md

 # ReactJS Cryptocurrency dashboard tutorial
-This project was created with a basic template from github.com/renaissancetroll.
 The goal was to build a ReactJS dashboard using the Coinbase API to retreive data using their REST and Websocket API for real time data.
-For more information check out the full video tutorial going over the code line by line.
-I also go over some more ideas for how to extend the project and use Coinbase's API